 Jourdan Bennett-Begaye is the managing editor for Indian Country Today.
-She is also a board member of the Native American Journalists Association (NAJA).
+She is also a Native American Journalists Association (NAJA) board member.

 She is a Diné citizen of the Navajo Nation.
 She identifies as The Towering House Clan, The Coyote Pass Clan of Jemez, The Mexican Clan, and The Hopi with Red Running Into the Water Clan.